 The paper is structured as follows.
 Firstly, it examines causes for the particular vulnerability of persons with disabilities in the context of digital government, highlighting the digital disability divide, dependency on government services, and ableist system design.
 This section sets the scope of how digital government has given rise to particular vulnerabilities of disabled persons.
 Secondly, the paper discusses prevalent vulnerability approaches in current scholarship and explores the dilemma of understanding persons with disabilities as vulnerable before the government without stigmatising them as an 'incompetent' or 'weak' population group.
-Thirdly, the paper explores how the social model of disability can be a viable paradigm to mitigate negative associations with vulnerability of persons with disabilities, as it redirects responsibility onto societal and institutional entities that have given rise to long-standing structural disadvantage and unjust opportunity structures.
+Thirdly, the paper explores how the social model of disabilities, as it redirects responsibility onto societal and institutional entities that have given rise to long-standing structural disadvantage and unjust opportunity structures.
 Finally, the conclusion underlines the potential of a 'social model of vulnerability' approach to overcome the explored dilemma.